-This section will show security concepts and aspects of Cumulocity, structured into physical security, network security, application security and access control.
-Finally, it shows how Cumulocity helps in managing the security of your IoT solution.
+This section will show security concepts and aspects of Cumulocity IoT, structured into physical security, network security, application security and access control.
+Finally, it shows how Cumulocity IoT helps in managing the security of your IoT solution.

-More information can be found in the security-related sections of the remaining documentation, like the REST Implementation reference and the User API.
-Permissions required for individual API calls are documented in the respective reference guide sections for the APIs.
+More information can be found in the security-related sections of the remaining documentation, like the REST implementation and User API description in the Cumulocity IoT OpenAPI Specification.
+Permissions required for individual API calls are documented in the respective sections in the Cumulocity IoT OpenAPI Specification.

 Physical security of IT systems prevents unauthorized physical access to servers, storage, and network devices.

-Cumulocity Standard Edition accounts are hosted at Amazon Web Services (AWS).
+Cumulocity IoT Standard tenant accounts are hosted at Amazon Web Services (AWS).
 AWS has been certified according to ISO 27001, DSS and other standards.
 It features extensive physical security measures and is independently audited.
 Not all details are published for actual security reasons.
 Audit reports can be obtained directly at AWS Compliance.

 In IoT solutions, physical security also includes unauthorized access to IoT devices, for example, to redirect or manipulate data from devices, read credentials from devices or change a device’s configuration.
-We recommend you to review the physical security of the devices that you plan to use for your IoT solution and, e.g., make configuration ports unavailable to unauthorized people or include tamper sensors as an additional security control within your own system.
+We recommend you to review the physical security of the devices that you plan to use for your IoT solution and, for example, make configuration ports unavailable to unauthorized people or include tamper sensors as an additional security control within your own system.

 Network security prevents unauthorized access to data transmitted over the network and tampering with or unauthorized modification of data.
 It also ensures that network services are available.

-Cumulocity ensures that your data stays confidential and cannot be tampered with through an end-to-end implementation of HTTPS from devices to applications.
+Cumulocity IoT ensures that your data stays confidential and cannot be tampered with through an end-to-end implementation of HTTPS from devices to applications.
 It uses up-to-date encryption technology that has been independently rated “A” by SSLlabs.
-Any communication with Cumulocity is subject to individual authentication and authorization.
+Any communication with Cumulocity IoT is subject to individual authentication and authorization.

 This communication architecture is illustrated below.
 Inside the sensor networks and from the sensor networks to agents, device- and gateway-specific protocols may be in use (such as ZigBee or Modbus).
 Securing these is a device-specific matter.
-Agents communicate with the Cumulocity platform using HTTPS to send and receive data.
+Agents communicate with the Cumulocity IoT platform using HTTPS to send and receive data.
 Similarly, IoT applications use HTTPS for communication.
 If an IoT application exposes own interfaces towards web browsers, it is recommended that these use HTTPS.
 This way, the whole path from agents to the end user is secured.

 Application security addresses security at the software level.

-Cumulocity follows standard practices for application-level hardening as making sure that only properly upgraded operating systems and web servers are in use.
-A number of additional “best practices” are employed to make Cumulocity secure by design.
+Cumulocity IoT follows standard practices for application-level hardening as making sure that only properly upgraded operating systems and web servers are in use.
+A number of additional “best practices” are employed to make Cumulocity IoT secure by design.

-- As discussed above, devices are clients at Cumulocity and therefore popular attacks to devices will not work.
+- As discussed above, devices are clients at Cumulocity IoT and therefore popular attacks to devices will not work.

 Cumulocity IoT distinguishes read permissions and administration permissions.
 Read permissions enable users to read data.
 Administration permissions enable users to create, update and delete data.
-Read and administration permissions are separately available for the different types of data in Cumulocity.
+Read and administration permissions are separately available for the different types of data in Cumulocity IoT.
 For example, there are read permissions for inventory data, measurements, operations and so forth.

-- Read, Update and delete the inventory objects they own.
+- Read, update and delete the inventory objects they own.

 - Create, read, update and delete data associated with the objects they own.